BBCU F.C.: History

-In 2004, Chulalongkorn University FC was combined with Sinthana FC (Chula-Sinthana FC) and played in Division 2 in 2005 until Chula-Sinthana FC was promoted from Division 1 to Thai Premier League in 2008.
+In 2004, "Chulalongkorn University FC" was combined with "Sinthana FC" and took the name, "Chula–Sinthana FC" which played in Division 2 in 2005 until Chula-Sinthana FC was promoted from Division 1 to Thai Premier League in 2008.

-In August of the 2008 season, they changed their club name again from "Chula-Sinthana FC" to "Chula United".
+In August of the 2008 season, they changed their club name again from "Chula–Sinthana FC" to "Chula United".
 The Club Director was Kasiti Kamalanavin.

 Chula's return to the top flight, 2008 Thailand Premier League, ended with them finishing in a creditable 8th position.
-However they could not build on their first season and were relegated from the 2009 Thai Premier League.
+However, they could not build on their first season and were relegated from the 2009 Thai Premier League.

-Despite having two of the three top goalscorers in the 2010 Thai Division 1 League, Chula could not bounce back at the first attempt and slumped to a disappointing 10th-placed finish.
+Despite having two of the three top goalscorers in the 2010 Thai Division 1 League, Chula could not bounce back at the first attempt and slumped to a disappointing 10th–placed finish.
 Chula's striker Chainarong Tathong topped the 2010 Thai Division 1 League goalscoring chart with an impressive 19 goals.
-Fellow front man Aron da Silva netted 15 times to be the 3rd top scorer in the league.
+Fellow frontman Aron da Silva netted 15 times to be the 3rd top scorer in the league.

+Big Bang Chula United

-In January 2011, the club changed their name to Big Bang Chulalongkorn University FC and relocated to play their home games at the Thai Army Sports Stadium on Vibhavadi Rangsit Road.
-The club got off to a flying start and won promotion even though they stuttered in the latter weeks of the season.
+In January 2011, the club changed its name to "Big Bang Chula United" and relocated to play their home games at the Thai Army Sports Stadium on Vibhavadi Rangsit Road.
+The club got off to a flying start and won promotion despite stuttering in the latter weeks of the season.

 The club's venture in the 2012 Thai Premier League ended with them being relegated after only one season.
 Home games were played at the sparsely filled 65,000 Rajamangala Stadium with an average home attendance of only 939.

-In April 2017, the club was dissolved, citing lack of fund as the reason.
-This team is automatically banned 2 years, If the team decide to come back they will relegated to the lowest tier of professional league.
+In April 2017, the club was dissolved, citing a lack of funds as the reason.
+This team is automatically banned for 2 years, If the team decides to come back they will relegated to the lowest tier of the professional league.

-Stadium

-BBCU have used various stadiums throughout their history: